Chocolate Poisoning in Dogs

 To most of us, chocolate is a delicious sweet brown substance, with no more problems than an expanding waistline and rotting teeth.
 To dogs, chocolate is also delicious, but potentially lethal.
 The humble cocoa bean, from which chocolate is produced, contains a drug called theobromine.
 This is closely related to caffeine, which chocolate also contains.
 The toxicity of chocolate for dogs is due to its theobromine content.
 This long lasting very potent toxin that can cause death is unfamiliar to most people who may not worry too much if their dog is sick after eating a quantity of chocolate.
 Chocolate poisoning is very serious and many dogs die every year from this toxin.
 It is the most common poisonings that occur in dogs in the UK.

-This is MOLLY AND DAVE - just one of our special dogs who is looking for a new home.
+This is SKY - just one of our special dogs who is looking for a new home.
 Can you give a home to one of these lovely dogs?

 Types of Chocolate